-SPHINX, a local senior honorary for women, limits its membership to those who have taken a prominent part in extra-curricular activities and who have demonstrated leadership.
+MORTAR BOARD, a national senior honorary for women, limits its membership to those who have taken a prominent part in extra-curricular activities and who have demonstrated leadership.
 Members are selected from the junior class at a college convocation.

 THETA ALPHA PHI, national dramatics society, limits its membership to students who do outstanding dramatic work on the campus.
 The Michigan State chapter sponsors several plays each year.